Climate Change Proceedings · March 2026

 Exhibit A

-From ocean waves to nuclear reactors — the energy sector is funding the full spectrum of technologies required for a viable renewable transition.
+From ocean waves to nuclear reactors to hyperscale data centers — energy companies and tech giants are jointly funding the full spectrum of technologies required for a viable global clean energy transition.

 Wave Energy